makilagied/mail_agent/README.md

 If you'd like to contribute to this project, feel free to submit a pull request or open an issue on the repository.
 ```

----

-You can save this content as a `README.md` file in your project directory.